genn-team/genn/userproject/MBody1_project/README.txt

 Locust olfactory system (Nowotny et al. 2005)
 =============================================

 This project implements the insect olfaction model by Nowotny et al. that demonstrates self-organized clustering of odours in a simulation of the insect antennal lobe and mushroom body.
-As provided the model works with conductance based Hodgkin-Huxley neurons and several different synapse types, conductance based (but pulse-coupled) excitatory synapses, graded inhibitory synapses and synapses with a simplified STDP rule.
+As provided, the model works with conductance based Hodgkin-Huxley neurons and several different synapse types, conductance based (but pulse-coupled) excitatory synapses, graded inhibitory synapses and synapses with a simplified STDP rule.
 This example project contains a helper executable called "generate_run", which prepares input pattern data, before compiling and executing the model.

 To compile it, navigate to genn/userproject/MBody1_project and type: